Dark-Knight-Rises/Logseq/pages/Blockchain.md

 - ### Fundamentals of blockchain
 	- Cryptographically secured Hash functions
 		- Cryptographically secured
+			- Letx is called message and H(x) is called message digest.
 			- Given a x.
 H(x) can be computed but, given H(x) x cannot be computed.
-			- x is called message and H(x) is called message digest.
+			- A small change in data results in a significant change in output, called {{cloze Avalanche Effect}} #card card-last-interval:: 4 card-repeats:: 1 card-ease-factor:: 2.36 card-next-schedule:: 2022-05-14T10:29:42.045Z card-last-reviewed:: 2022-05-10T10:29:42.046Z card-last-score:: 3
 		- Hash functions
 			- Map any sized data to a fixed size.
 H(x)=x%n. where x and n are integers and % is the remainder after dividing by n.
 H(x) is within range [0,n-1]
 		- The first use of cryptographically secured chain of blocks was in 1991 <ins>Time-Stamp a digital document</ins> by <ins>Harber and Stornetta</ins>